kriz5324/BII_MM60024_Projects/README.md

 4. The system can assist healthcare professionals by providing `early warnings for patients at risk of coronary heart disease`.
 5. The proposed model aims to support preventive healthcare and clinical decision-making, helping reduce mortality through timely diagnosis and treatment.

+### Project 4 : Early Detection of Coronary Heart Disease

+1. The dataset is located in the `data/Cervical data` directory.

 ---
 ## Resources